-It was our best friend Sakshi’s birthday and with the new princess Cifat (the daughter of Saskhi and Dipjoy) around, we were happy and excited for the party.
-Tugga came with us tantrum free (he says he hates girls and we joke about what he would say when he turns a teenager) since he has a soft spot for Cifat.
+It was our best friend Sakshi’s birthday and with the new princess Sifat (the daughter of Saskhi and Dipjoy) around, we were happy and excited about the party.
+Tugga came with us tantrum free (he says he hates girls and we joke about what he would say when he turns a teenager) since he has a soft spot for Sifat.

-Sunday afternoon, sultry humid Kolkata demands for beer and it started flowing with some Kali Mirch Kebab and spicy spring chicken.
-Dont ask, this is from our secret outlet which we believe, makes the best of these.
+Sunday afternoon, sultry humid Kolkata demanded beer and it started flowing with some Kali Mirch Kebab and spicy spring chicken.
+Don’t ask, this is from our secret outlet which we believe, makes the best of these.
 The party was super hit and what are the tale tell signs of a party being hit?
-For me, the drinks and the starters initiate lot of conversations and the main course gets delayed .
-So finally around 4 PM, yes around 4 PM, after several insistence from Aunty (Dipjoy’s mother), we sat down for the lunch.
+For me, the drinks and the starters initiate a lot of conversations and the main course gets delayed.
+So finally around 4 PM, yes around 4 PM, after several insistence from Aunty (Dipjoy’s mother), we sat down for lunch.

-This blog is about the surprise over the lunch.
+This blog is also about the surprise over lunch.
 Aunty is an excellent cook and we experienced this many times earlier.
-The food for this lunch was a collaborative effort.
+So the food for this lunch was a collaborative effort.
 Sakshi’s mother cooked mutton keema and sent it over.
-Saag chicken, alur dom, daal was made by aunty and then there was Kumro chingri.
+Saag chicken, alur dom, and daal were made by Aunty and then there was Kumro chingri.
 I had never heard about this dish and very few people know that Aunty has her roots in the famous Rabindranath Tagore family (the famous Thakur Bari).
-Late Gaganendranath Tagore who was one of the earliest modern artists of India and he was also the paternal great grandfather of Aunty.
+Late Gaganendranath Tagore was one of the earliest modern artists of India and he was also the paternal great-grandfather of Aunty.